allenjace/The-Underground/README.md

 # The-Underground
-# My first game in Unity
+My first game in Unity

-# Uses assets from itch.io and Nettspend as the player
+Uses assets from itch.io and Nettspend as the player or sprite